 Tax incentives for the maintenance and rehabilitation of unsubsidized affordable rental properties

 Even in cases where market rents are rising, owners may be reluctant to raise rents (or unable to do so without upgrading the property).
+In softRefers to a "soft housing market."
+Although there is no standard industry definition, a softening housing market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD] or softening rental markets, owners may not be able to raise rents and maintain occupancy.
 Property tax relief can provide an option for the owner to maintain affordability while strengthening the building’s bottom line.
 Moreover, property tax relief can prevent owners from being deterred from making improvements by shielding them from higher property taxes based on the cost incurred in improving the property.
 Eligibility for the incentive may be contingent on an agreement to maintain affordable rents for a specified period of time or to put the property under rent regulation that slows escalation of rent levels.

 Rental properties, like any structure or building, require proper maintenance and the periodic replacement or refurbishment of such major building systems as the plumbing, heating, and electrical, as well as structural elements like the roof, exterior walls, foundation, and windows.
 All of this costs money and can be a problem to fund if the annual, net operating incomeThe annual difference between a building’s income and expenses. of the building (basically rental income minus expenses to operate and maintain the building) is insufficient to cover the costs of the rehab or at least the annual debt service costs of the loan needed to finance the rehabilitation—even after taking into account any maintenance and operation savings made possible by the rehab.